Tampines: Mass Rapid Transit

-Xilin MRT station is a future underground station as part of the DTL3 extension, which will be completed in 2024 in tandem with Stage 4 of the Thomson–East Coast line.
+Xilin MRT station is a future underground station as part of the DTL3 extension, which will be completed in 2026, in tandem with Stage 5 of the Thomson–East Coast line.

 Tampines North MRT station is another station under construction in Tampines, and will be located in the Tampines North Integrated Transport Hub.
 It is part of the 29-kilometre Phase 1 of the Cross Island line, which will be operational from 2030.

 Bus

 There are three bus interchanges — Tampines Bus Interchange, Tampines North Bus Interchange and Tampines Concourse Bus Interchange.
 All of them are located in Tampines New Town.

+Tampines Bus Interchange is the primary bus interchange serving Tampines New Town in Singapore, operated by SBS Transit Ltd and owned by the Land Transport Authority.
+It complements the high-capacity rail network and supports the hub-and-spoke transport model.
+Tampines Bus Interchange hosts 23 bus services that cater to approximately 325,000 passengers daily, making it the fourth busiest bus interchange in Singapore.
+The interchange has evolved from the original Tampines Bus Terminal established in 1983, which was later replaced by a larger temporary terminal to accommodate the increasing population and transport demand.

+The current Tampines Bus Interchange, located in Tampines Central, began operations in phases starting in November 1987.
+Built at a cost of S$5 million, it features 85 bus bays and a comprehensive set of trunk and feeder services linking Tampines to the rest of Singapore.
+The interchange underwent refurbishments in 2008 to become barrier-free, and again in 2017 to add new alighting berths to prevent bus bunching.

-Tampines Bus Interchange has been operating since 1983 as a bus terminus, and later on, it moved to Tampines Central 1 in 1987.
-It is the busiest bus interchange in the town.
-Tampines Concourse Bus Interchange opened on 18 December 2016 to increase the capacity of the existing Tampines Bus Interchange.
+Tampines Concourse Bus Interchange opened on 18 December 2016, to manage peak-hour demand and passenger load at the adjacent Tampines Bus Interchange.
+It was designated for new services with lower demand.

-Tampines North Bus Interchange opened in 27 November 2022 to serve new residents in Tampines North.
+Tampines North Bus Interchange opened on 27 November 2022 to serve new residents in Tampines North.
 It will be redeveloped to be part of the Tampines North Integrated Transport Hub (ITH).

-Changi Business Park Bus Terminal is a bus terminal in the northern part of Changi Business Park and was opened on 20 December 2015.
+Changi Business Park Bus Terminal is a bus terminal in the northern part of Changi Business Park.
+The terminal, which opened on 20 December 2015, introduced two new Bus Services Enhancement Programme (BSEP) bus services to enhance transportation options around the Changi Business Park.

-Education

-The eleven primary schools, nine secondary schools, three tertiary institutions, and two international schools to provide education for Tampines residents and those living in the region.
-There are plans to add new schools in Tampines due to a high demand in the East Region of the city-state of Singapore.